 In the present-day credit market, one of the most attractive options for availing credit is taking a loan against property.
 This is the process where you can pledge your property and obtain a loan against the same.
 People prefer to avail of a loan against property as it does not come with any terms of usage and spending the funds for different purposes.
-The borrowers generally use this long term loan for purposes which require a lump sum amount of money and are huge in nature.
-Some of the examples are weddings of children, educational requirements etc.
+The borrowers generally use this long-term loan for purposes that require a lump sum amount of money and are huge in nature.
+Some of the examples are weddings of children, educational requirements, etc.

 Here is a summary of the general rates and conditions related to loans against property in the market